docknetwork/dock-substrate/scripts/ansible/README.md

 18. `chains_data_path` specifies a directory containing chains data to be copied if needed
 19. `copy_chains_data` to copy chains data to the created docker volume.
 Default to `false`
 20. `cloudwatch_agent_config` specifies the path to the clouldwatch agent config to be used.
+21. `volume_type` - specifies type of the volume to be created

 The [sample hosts file](hosts.sample) can be checked for the parameters.
 Note that the sample file has several placeholders enclosed in angle brackets, i.e. like `<validator node ip>` or `<path of private key file>`, all of these